Nikolas Cruz Was ‘Going To Explode’: Transcript Of FBI Call Warning About The Parkland Shooter Emerges

 A transcript of the call informing the FBI about Nikolas Cruz has become a hot topic since the deadly Parkland school shooting as a new document containing details of the ignored tip revealed how the agency was given a chilling forecast of the Florida massacre.

 Based on numerous news reports since February 14, the FBI has been warned about the 19-year-old alleged Florida gunman nearly a month prior to the Marjory Stoneman Douglas High School shooting.
-Since then, the bureau faced criticism after 17 people were killed on the fatal Valentine’s Day incident.
+Since then, the bureau faced criticism after 17 people were killed in the fatal Valentine’s Day incident.

 According to ABC News, Florida Governor Rick Scott has already requested a probe on the matter after learning that a deputy was in the defensive position but didn’t go inside the school to investigate when the shooting occurred even if Cruz’s rampage lasted for approximately four minutes.